 “Christmas Eve?
 Don’t you think that is rather late, sir?”

 “What?”
 Mr. Carlton asked, fumbling something he was holding, not paying attention to what Matt had said.

 Matt felt like an idiot.
 Pretty much, Mr. Carlton was saying no. He should have known better.
-Everyone knew Mr. Carlton loved his money and it was a common knowledge at work that his greatest pleasure was counting them over and over again.
+Everyone knew Mr. Carlton loved his money, and it was common knowledge at work that his greatest pleasure was counting them repeatedly.
 His wife even made a joke about it when she came to visit the factory one day.
 Matt bowed and thanked him for his time.
 He was about to leave when Mr. Carlton stopped him.